Hunter Biden's federal firearms case is opening after the jury is chosen

 “I am the President, but I am also a Dad,” he said, adding that he would have no further comment on the case.
 “Jill and I love our son, and we are so proud of the man he is today.”

-The first lady sat in court all day Monday, on her 73rd birthday, watching the proceedings quietly from the front row behind the defense table, as did Hunter Biden’s wife Melissa and sister Ashley.
+The first lady sat in court all day Monday, her 73rd birthday, watching the proceedings quietly from the front row behind the defense table, as did Hunter Biden’s wife, Melissa, and his sister Ashley.
 The president was nearby most of the day, camped at their Wilmington home.
 He departed after court adjourned for a campaign reception in Greenwich, Connecticut.

-Aboard Air Force One Monday night, White House press secretary Karine Jean-Pierre was asked if the case might affect the president’s ability to do his job and replied, “Absolutely not.”
+Aboard Air Force One on Monday night, White House press secretary Karine Jean-Pierre was asked if the case might affect the president’s ability to do his job, and she replied, “Absolutely not.”

-“He always puts the American people first, and is capable of doing his job,” said Jean-Pierre, who declined to say if Biden got updates on the trial throughout the day or spoke to his son after the proceedings’ conclusion.
+“He always puts the American people first and is capable of doing his job,” said Jean-Pierre, who declined to say if Biden got updates on the trial throughout the day or spoke to his son after the proceedings concluded.

 Biden was traveling to France on Tuesday evening and will be gone the rest of the week.
 The first lady is scheduled to join him later this week.